La Idea Incubator Program

 - Food & Beverage (planned cohort dates: October 2019)

 Includes small businesses that produce food and beverage products or services.
 NOTE: Alcoholic beverages are not eligible.
 Illegal substances or food/beverage products containing illegal substances designated by United States law are ineligible as well.

 Please note: Prospective ESOs must have access to a proficient Spanish translation services available for the dates of the boot camp to apply for this grant.

 Incentives for Applying to host a La Idea Incubator Soft Landings cohort

-Each participating La Idea Incubator Soft Landings recipient will receive up to $20,000* (some expenses must be paid to pre-selected vendors) in funding to cover costs associated with hosting the Central American entrepreneurs.
+Each participating La Idea Incubator Soft Landings recipient will receive up to $15,000 in funding to cover costs associated with hosting the Central American entrepreneurs.

 Interested in being a host Soft Landing site for the La Idea Incubator Program?